You're Invited to Our Annual Meeting on April 18, 2023! Learn More

 Fees

-Both HELOCs and home equity loans may have fees, such as closing costs, origination fees, and annual fees.
+HELOCs and home equity loans may have fees, such as closing costs, origination fees, and annual fees.
 It's important to carefully consider the fees associated with each type of loan before making a decision.

 In general, a HELOC can be a more flexible option than a home equity loan, as it allows you to borrow as much or as little as you need, up to your credit limit, and make payments on the amount you borrow.
-However, it's important to carefully consider the terms and conditions of both types of loans before making a decision.
+However, it's important to carefully consider the terms and conditions of both types of loans before deciding.
 Our advisors at Wellby Financial would be happy to review your options and help you find the best choice for your unique financial journey.

 Achieving Your Financial Goals with a HELOC